jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda marketing campaigns and credit card rewards are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.

-To destroy the Death Star Stargazer, we have to first learn to remove the dark majic masks antagonists work so hard to put on us.
+To destroy the Death Star Stargazer, we have to first remove the dark majic masks antagonists work so hard to put on us.

 **Dark majic**: Methods and techniques used to keep a person using an old tool.
 Mass marketing campaigns are an easy example.
 Dark majic gives regular people a false sense of joy and accomplishment, so they don't upgrade their cyborgology and become player gods.
 A dark majician tricks people into being extras.